-Yes, we do send out receipt notifications for all book award entries.
-If you have not received notice that we received your book award entry within two weeks of your ship date, please feel free to contact us to ensure your book has arrived safely.
+Yes, we do send confirmation of all book award entries received physically into our office.
+If you have not received a confirmation email within two weeks of the expected arrival date, please feel free to contact us to ensure your book has arrived safely.

 Will I be notified if my book is an award recipient?